-There are plugins out there such as Yoast SEO that can generate them automatically but there might be certain cases where you need to build a custom sitemap.
+There are plugins out there such as Yoast SEO that can generate them automatically in WordPress but there might be certain cases where you need to build a custom sitemap.
 For example, you might have hosting restrictions, specific URL requirements, or using a reverse proxy.

 Table of Contents

-This guide explains how to create a custom XML sitemap in WordPress particulary for a reverse proxy use case but can be adapted for other cases too…
+This guide explains how to create a custom XML sitemap in WordPress for a reverse proxy use case but can be adapted for other cases too…

 Step 1: Intercept Sitemap Requests